NikosOikou/bitmap-processing/README.md

 ```
 ### Notes

-- Needs to be translated to Typescript
+-Needs to be translated to Typescript